raspberrypilearning/3D-scene/en/step_4.md

 --- /no-print ---

-Following the below, you can multiply any type of shape:
+To multiply any type of shape:
 + Go to **Choose a Sprite** and select, in this example, the **Cloud** sprite
 + In the **Costumes editor**, using the **Select** tool highlight the whole of the shape
 + Create multiples of the shape using the **Copy** and **Paste** tools